Soheab/vacefron.py/docs.md

 - custom_background `string` | An optional image url or hex color for the background.
 - xp_color `string` | The hex color for the XP bar.
 Defaults to #FCBA41.
 - is_boosting `bool` | If True, a boost badge will be displayed next to user's name.
 Defaults to False.
+- circle_avatar `bool` | If True, the avatar will be rounded instead of a square.
+Defaults to False.

 **Return type**: [RankCard](docs.md#rankcard "RankCard object attributes")